Society

 Interested in learning more about LGBTQIA+ people around the world?
-Here is further reading about gender non-conforming people and same sex relationships in traditional and contemporary societies.
+Here is further reading about gender non-conforming people and same sex relationships in the modern era.

 Africa